Approximating Sparse Graphs: The Random Overlapping Communities Model

-The analogous theorems for the full achievability of limits by ROC require the full Stieltjes condition.
-See \Cref{full more than half,full half} in \Cref{achieve con}.
-The Stieltjes condition also determines when a vector of $k$-cycle-to-edge ratios can be matched by a ROC family, demonstrating the relevance of our method for different normalizations (\Cref{thm:kratios}).
-All $4$-limits can be achieved by a ROC model; however not all $k$-limits can be achieved.
-In \Cref{not achievable} we give an example of a graph sequences with a 6-limit that cannot be achieved by a ROC family.
+The following theorem establishes that all $4$-limits can be achieved by a ROC model (proved in \Cref{4 lim}).
+However not all $k$-limits can be achieved.
+In \Cref{not achievable} we give an example of a graph sequence with a 6-limit that cannot be achieved by a ROC family.

 \begin{theorem} The limit $(w_3, w_4)$ of any convergent sequence of graphs with increasing degree is achieved by a ROC family. \end{theorem}